Inside the CFL: The Eskimo Way?

 "I'm done watching it," Hervey said.
 "I've had enough."

 Hervey was particularly incensed at the play of the Eskimos' offensive line after quarterback Mike Reilly was sacked seven times.

 That same offensive line was an area of concern for Hervey at the start of the season, yet he did nothing to correct the problem as the losses mounted.

 Hervey saved most of his criticism for offensive guard Simeon Rottier.
-He told the media that he told head coach Kavis Reed, "There was no room for negotiation on this one."
+He told the media that he told head coach Kavis Reed, "there was no room for negotiation on this one."

 "The majority of my frustration has been with Simeon.
-Clearly, Simeon is not living up to expectations.
+Clearly Simeon is not living up to expectations.
 It wouldn't bother me if he didn't play another down this year."

-Hervey said he felt offensive linemen like Matt O'Donnell, Alexander Krausnick and Thaddeus Coleman have shown promise.
+Hervey said he felt that offensive linemen like Matt O'Donnell, Alexander Krausnick and Thaddeus Coleman have shown promise.

-So in last Friday night's return match against Calgary, those three linemen started along with rookies Miles Mason from Utah and Cliff Louis from Morgan State.
+So in last Friday night's return match against Calgary, those three linemen all started along with rookies Miles Mason from Utah and Cliff Louis from Morgan State.
 Rottier did not dress.

 And what happened?

 Reilly was sacked seven times in a 22-12 loss.
 Krausnick and Mason were both penalized for illegal procedure.